okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 * The [Sign in with the SP flow](#sign-in-with-a-direct-url-for-the-sp-flow) test case was executed successfully
 * A new test user profile that isn't in Okta or in your app

-To test JIT provision with the SP flow:
+To test JIT provisioning with the SP flow:

 1. As an admin user, verify that the test user doesn't exist in your Okta org.
 1. As an admin user, verify that the test user doesn't exist in the app.
 Sign in to your app and verify that there's no user with the same unique attributes as your new test user.